 What Causes Constipation?

-Research suggests that chronic constipation may indicate a more serious underlying issue such as gut flora imbalance, inadequate levels of trace minerals, allergies, or hypothyroidism. (source1, source 2, source 3)
+Research suggests that chronic constipation may indicate a more serious underlying issue such as gut flora imbalance, inadequate levels of trace minerals, allergies, or hypothyroidism, and it should always be evaluated by a healthcare practitioner. (source1, source 2, source 3)

 Why Not Miralax?